 For a simple and fun make-up look, go for a bright lip color, mascara and a bronzer with SPF.
-I prefer powered SPF when I travel.
-I don’t have to deal with reapplying layers of cream and I don’t have to worry about the powder getting hot and breakings down like liquid sun protection.
+I prefer powdered SPF when I travel.
+I don’t have to deal with reapplying layers of cream and I don’t have to worry about the powder getting hot and breaking down like liquid sun protection.

 If you’re flying, try and stay away from alcohol, but if you have to take the edge off, order a greyhound.
 The grapefruit helps to keep you face from getting puffy.